missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Purpose of Tort Law in Missouri?

-The Missouri Tort law ensures that victims are compensated for damages claimed.
+The Missouri Tort law typically ensures that victims are compensated for damages claimed.
 Furthermore, the law seeks to guarantee that the offender takes adequate responsibility for the incurred negligence.
-Tort laws are also used to serve as a deterrent to potential neglect or obligation and improve the community and industry standards.
+Tort laws are also used to serve as a deterrent to potential neglect or obligation and improve community and industry standards.

 What is a Tort Claim in Missouri?

 The Tort Claims Act in Missouri is a rule aimed at dealing with the government’s sovereign immunity from civil litigation.
-“Sovereign immunity” is a legal concept that defends the government establishments from criminal charges and civil penalties.
-In effect, sovereign immunity makes it unlikely to sue the state until it agrees to the case.
+“Sovereign immunity” is a legal concept that defends government establishments from criminal charges and civil penalties.
+In effect, sovereign immunity typically makes it unlikely to sue the state until it agrees to the case.
 Several states, including Missouri, have passed regulations to help people keep the government responsible for neglect.

 How Do You File a Tort Claim in Missouri?

 Any person may file a tort case in Missouri.
-This can be initiated by contacting the court clerk in the circuit court to seek information about the procedure and guidelines for filing the claim.
+This may be initiated by contacting the court clerk in the circuit court to seek information about the procedure and guidelines for filing the claim.
 This is important since the methods are dependent on the type of tort case and vary by county.
 There are rules for filing each type of tort case.
 These details may be accessible on the circuit court’s webpage or at the clerk’s office.

-Claimant filing a tort case through the Missouri Department of Labor may submit an application form in person to:
+Claimants filing a tort case through the Missouri Department of Labor may submit an application form in person to:

 Division of Workers’ Compensation